redbeat3000/terminal-task-manager/README.md

 # terminal-task-manager
-terminal based task manager written in golang that assigns tasks to a json file
+terminal based task manager written in golang that assigns tasks to a json file automatically

 # how to use the terminal app
 1. Add tasks